LucEnden/deth/README.md

 ### About save states

 - **Save state 1:** a state in which the intro sequence (the introduction menu where prof. Rowan asks you a bunch of stuff + naming yourself and the rival) has been played trough, meaning it starts in the bedroom (before talking to the rival).
 The save state is intented for restarting a run.
 DO NOT OVERWRITE THIS STATE!
-- **Save state 9:** a state in which the game is 100% completed save state with a party full of level 100 Pokemons (including one's for HM purposes), all items, all gyms etc. for manual testing.
+- **Save state 9:** a state in which the game is 100% completed.
+It has a party full of level 100 Pokemons (including one's for HM purposes), all items, all gyms etc. for manual testing.
 DO NOT OVERWRITE THIS STATE!
 - **All other states**: reserved for eventually running the code on the game.